dwp/govuk-casa/README.md

 ## Contributing

-If you'd like to contribute any changes, enhancements or report issues, please take a look at our [contribution guide](CONTRIBUTING.md) and [design guidelines](docs/contributors/index.md).
+If you'd like to contribute any changes, enhancements or report issues, please take a look at our [contribution notes](CONTRIBUTING.md) and [in-depth guidance](docs/contributors/index.md).